Aafterlife17/Aafterlife17/README.md

 - 📫 How to reach me: **natalia.malvicino@outlook.com**

-- ⚡ Fun fact **My favourite videogame is The Legend of Zelda: Ocarina of Time.**
+- ⚡ Fun fact: **My favourite videogame is The Legend of Zelda: Ocarina of Time.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">